 The M.Div./M.S. in Clinical Mental Health Counseling degree requires a minimum of 120 semester hours of graduate credit.
 The combined M.Div./M.S. degree program is designed as a five-year program with a maximum of thirteen (13) credit hours per semester (Fall/Spring) and six (6) credit hours each summer.
-It may be completed within four years with a maximum of thirteen (13) credit hours per semester (Fall/Spring) and six (6) credit hours per semester (Fall/Spring) and six (6) credit hours per semester (Fall/Spring) and six (6) credit hours each summer.
+It may be completed within four years with a maximum of thirteen (13) credit hours per semester (Fall/Spring) and six (6) credit hours each summer.
 In order to meet degree requirements for the M.Div., the student must complete a minimum of 78 hours (60 core hours of study in Theology, 6 elective hours in Spiritual Care from Theology, and 12 hours from the Counseling core).
 In order to meet degree requirements for the M.S., the student must complete a minimum number of 60 hours (54 core hours of study in Counseling and 6 hours from Theology as elective credit).